 A few key points are all you need

 There are only a few main aspects you should be giving your full attention to when it comes to a basketball shoe compatible with a wide foot.

 However, there’s something you need to know first.
 Getting a shoe online for a wide foot will always be tricky – most of today’s mainstream ball shoes aren’t really focused on accomodating wide footers.

 So it is always your best intention to first try a shoe on if you have the ability to.
 If you don’t – then your best bet will be to check up on shoe reviews, where testers mostly touch on the sizing and fit aspects.

 Since I’m a wide footer myself, I always mention the shoe’s comfort & fit aspects from a wide footer’s perspective and give advice on which size to go for in my shoe reviews.

 So if you’re not able to try a shoe on first and the reviews are lacking in information, here are the main key areas where you should be looking for.

 I. A WIDER CONSTRUCTION

-The very first thing I’d encourage to look for is the shoe should have a slightly wider construction than the usual, specifically in the forefoot area.
+The very first thing I’d encourage you to look for is the shoe should have a slightly wider construction than the usual.
+Mostly in the forefoot area.

 This is the factor that’s likely going to have the largest impact but is also the most difficult to spot by eye, without having proper education on the shoe.
 Brand websites usually don’t cover this too well, and it can get quite tricky to notice a difference yourself while just looking at the pictures.